Back to blog home

 Cover blind spots in campus common areas like cafeterias and auditoriums with panoramic, 360-angle security cameras.

-Having security cameras in classrooms extends the benefits of video surveillance to the places where students spend the most time.
+Having classroom cameras extends the benefits of video surveillance to the places where students spend the most time.
 Security cameras increase visibility, safety, and protection from liability—all while remaining unobtrusive and requiring no extra labor.

-For example, administrators at University Area CDC used to physically check in on classes, but students became distracted whenever they visited.
+For example, administrators at used to physically check in on classes, but students became distracted whenever they visited.
 They now check on classes remotely by viewing live video in the Rhombus Console, which allows them to gain valuable insight without disrupting lessons.

 Security Cameras in Outdoor Campus Areas

 Surveillance in parking lots helps protect students during pickup—especially when enhanced with features like Facial Recognition or License Plate Recognition.
-With a modern video security system, you can receive alerts for specific people or vehicles, so administrators are notified if an unauthorized car tries to pick up a student.
+With modern video cameras, you can receive alerts for specific people or vehicles, so administrators are notified if an unauthorized car tries to pick up a student.

 Illegal Use-Cases for Video Surveillance on Campus